rocket-pool/RPIPs/RPIPs/RPIP-bounty_incentives.md

 ## Abstract

 This RPIP proposes a set of optional incentive levers that can be used by the GMC to encourage bounty proposals.
 There are three proposed levers.
 One incentivizes bounty proposals, one incentivizes bounty definitions, and the last incentivizes an informal support role for individual bounties.
-Values for these incentive levers are not mandated by this RPIP instead these are left up to the GMC to manage on an ongoing basis and they would be paid out of the GMC's budget.
+Values for these incentive levers are not mandated by this RPIP.
+Instead these are left up to the GMC to manage on an ongoing basis, and they would be paid out of the GMC's budget.
 To frame the debate and discussion on the initial lever values, some recommendations to the GMC have been included.
 The pDAO may challenge lever value changes or payouts via the existing GMC challenge process.

 ## Motivation